Northeast Florida's Outdoor Kitchen Builders · Family-Owned Since 2013

 That is the build we design around.
 As the outdoor kitchen builders Jacksonville homeowners call for the full job, we lay out the island around how you cook and entertain, then run it through the question every buyer asks us: prefab or masonry?
 A framed outdoor kitchen island with stainless cabinets and a built-in grill is the fast, clean entry point and ties straight into a deck or paver patio.
 A masonry island — block core, stone or stucco face, sealed natural-stone counter — costs more up front and is what appraisers and the next buyer actually credit as a permanent improvement.
 We build both, and we tell you straight which one earns its money in your yard.
 From there you add a side burner for boils, a prep sink plumbed and drained to code, a beverage center so nobody treks inside, bar seating with a counter overhang, and a ceramic-tile or stacked-stone surround that matches your pool deck.

 The part you can’t see is where this gets real.
 The gas, water, and electrical runs that turn a slab into a kitchen are permitted, pressure-tested, and inspected — tied into a continuous, code-stamped path, not a weekend hookup that becomes a problem the day you list the house.
 We design the kitchen to integrate with your deck, patio, or pool deck as one space, not two projects fighting each other.
-And it’s all backed by the 10-year workmanship warranty we put behind 500+ Jacksonville decks and patios — family-owned, licensed & insured.
-It’s the showroom render, executed correctly in your actual backyard.
+And it’s all backed by the same standard we put behind 500+ Jacksonville decks and patios — family-owned, licensed & insured.
+It’s the showroom look, executed correctly in your actual backyard.

 02 Why Florida